An Ultimate Guide To Types of Washers: Materials & Sizes

 Metal Washers

-The metal washers are typically made of stainless steel, carbon steel, and alloy steel giving better clamping and distribution of loads.
+The metal washers are typically made of stainless steel, carbon steel, and alloy steel, giving better clamping and distribution of loads.
 They do not rust and can handle high pressure.
-Therefore, these are extensively used in industries such as automobile, and construction industries among others.
+Therefore, these are extensively used in industries such as the automobile and construction industries, among others.
 Being rugged, they can offer long-term usage in harsh zones.

 Plastic Washers